mujm4tic/mujm4tic/README.md

 I'm Mujtaba, an aspiring SDET.
 This profile contains all my latest SDET training and personal projects.

-- 🔭 Currently working on a few mini Java programes and tests, so do have a look!
+- 🔭 Currently working on a few mini Java programes and tests, so do have a look [at the repo](https://github.com/mujm4tic/SG-E107-JavaProjects)!
 My latest

-- 🌱 Learning Java code, software development, and testing principles.
-Also learning arabic :sunglasses:
+- 🌱 Training Java code, software development, and testing principles.
+Also learning Arabic :sunglasses:

 - 📫 Reach out to me on [Linked In](https://www.linkedin.com/in/mujtabamoosavi/)